cybertaxonomy/cdm-dataportal/README.md

 git checkout 5.22.1
 ~~~

-Git will respond with a warning that "*You are in 'detached HEAD' state.*", this is ok and no need to be concerned.
+Git will respond with a warning that "*You are in 'detached HEAD' state.*", this is OK and no need to be concerned.

 Finally apply any pending database updates and clear the cache. **NOTE**: Below we assume that the command is being
 executed in the installation package root e.g. `/var/www/drupal-7-cdm-dataportal` and that the site is available under https://dataportal.test.